utahCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • You wish to dispute the ticket and fight the charges.

-You will need to appear in court to perform either action.
+You may need to appear in court to perform either action.

 Getting a Traffic Ticket in Utah

 A Utah Uniform Citation, or traffic ticket, is a long-form document issued for violations of the motor vehicle code of the state of Utah.
-It is issued by an officer of the Utah highway patrol, county sheriff departments, and municipal police departments.
-It is a sworn statement representing the officer’s observation of the incident.
-The officer will fill out the form and it will list the defendant’s name, current address, date of birth and other bio-data (height, weight, sex, race, etc.).
-The defendant’s license information and the vehicle particulars are also listed on the ticket.
-The statute the defendant is accused of violating, with section code, will be indicated on the ticket along with the offense and the date, time and location of the violation.
-The officer may also include pertinent details, such as the speed the defendant was traveling at (if it is a speeding violation) and the approved limit.
+It is issued by an officer of the Utah Highway Patrol, county sheriff departments, and municipal police departments.
+It is a sworn statement representing the officer's observation of the incident.
+The officer may fill out the form, and it may list the defendant's name, current address, date of birth, and other bio-data (height, weight, sex, race, etc.).
+The defendant's license information and the vehicle particulars are also listed on the ticket.
+The statute the defendant is accused of violating, with section code, may be indicated on the ticket along with the offense and the date, time, and location of the violation.
+The officer may also include pertinent details, such as the speed at which the defendant was traveling (if it is a speeding violation) and the approved limit.

-The officer must include his name, ID number, signature and date (of issuance) on the ticket.
-The court which will hear the case will be listed, along with a location as well as the deadline (date and time) by which the defendant must take action.
+The officer may include his name, ID number, signature and date (of issuance) on the ticket.
+The court that may hear the case may be listed, along with a location as well as the deadline (date and time) by which the defendant may take action.
 This is usually 5–14 days after receiving the ticket.
-The defendant is required to sign the citation, before receiving his copy, as a promise to appear to respond to the charge or risks being arrested if they refuse.
-The ticket will indicate if the offense carries a mandatory court appearance or not.
+The defendant is required to sign the citation before receiving his copy as a promise to appear to respond to the charge or risks being arrested if they refuse.
+The ticket may indicate if the offense carries a mandatory court appearance or not.

 What to Do When You Get a Traffic Ticket in Utah?